nenslen/connect-four/README.md

 ## AI Details
 ### Computing moves
-To compute a move, the AI uses the [alpha-beta pruning search algorithm](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) up to a maximum depth specified by the difficulty of the AI player.
+To compute a move, the AI uses the [alpha-beta pruning search algorithm](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) up to a maximum depth equal to the AI's level of difficulty.
+The red and blue players represent the max and min players, respectively.
 Each state in the search space has the following characteristics:
-- Action: What action was performed to get to this state (ie. what column was a piece dropped into)
+- Action: What action was performed to get to this state (ie. what column the piece was dropped into)
 - Board: The game board at this particular state (ie. The arrangement of the player pieces in the Connect Four grid)
 - Score: The score of this state, based on a heuristic (explained in the next section)
 - Depth: How deep this state is in the search
 The move that results in the best score for the current player is the chosen move.

 ### Scoring Heuristic
-This is
+The score of a state is assigned based on how good the state's board is for each player.
+How good a state is for a particular player depends on how many possible ways they can still win, and how many moves it will take to reach a winning state.
+The general steps for computing this are:
+1. For each possible line of 4 consecutive tiles on the board:
+   - Count the number of:
+    - Red pieces
+    - Blue pieces
+    - Empty tiles
+   - Update the score:
+    - If the line is empty or contains both red and blue pieces: Don't update the total score
+    - If the line contains only red or only blue pieces: Calculate a value based on how many pieces are in the line.
+Then increase/decrease the total score depending on which player's pieces they were.
+    - If the line wins the game for a player, then the total score is becomes either +Infinity or -Infinity, depending on whether red or blue won.